 What do you mean the link to Xi Jinping?
 Financially?
 Or politically?
 What’s your evidence?

 After all, Xi is Chinese president, it’s his duty to take care personally of major Chinese companies even they are privately owned like Huawei.

 What are the links between US companies and Trump government?
-Why that guy wants to wage trade wars around on their behalf?
+Why does that guy want to wage trade wars around on their behalf?

 China is state controlled akin if not more so than North Korea.
 ALL communications are strictly monitored and regardless of company and nationality must allow state access to their data.

 You think too highly of Xi Jinping government.
 China is a country four to five times bigger than US, you reckon his government can make “ALL communications” “strictly monitored”?

 But according to Snowden, there is indeed such an ambitious country in the world with its government trying to strictly monitor “All communications” and access all data globally “regardless of company and nationality”.
 And it has more or less succeeded because it’s the only establishment on the earth possessing the technology, as well as political, economic and military clouts to achieve this goal.

 Huawei connections to Chinese president are like Qualcomm connections to Trump.
 The difference is: Chinese president doesn’t drop bombs on other countries!